oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

 #### Important notes about Model in Image model files

+  - Using model file macros

     - You can use model macros to reference arbitrary secrets from model files.
 This is recommended for handling mutable values such as database user names, passwords, and URLs.
 See [Using secrets in model files](#using-secrets-in-model-files).

       - All password fields in a model should use a secret macro.
 Passwords should not be directly included in property or model files because the files may appear in logs or debugging.

       - Model files encrypted with the WDT [Encrypt Model Tool](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/encrypt.md) are not supported.
 Use secrets instead.

     - You can use model macros to reference arbitrary environment variables from model files.
-This is useful for handling plain text mutable values that you can define using an `env` stanza in your domain resource, and is also useful for accessing the built in `DOMAIN_UID` environment variable.
+This is useful for handling plain text mutable values that you can define using an `env` stanza in your Domain YAML file, and is also useful for accessing the built in `DOMAIN_UID` environment variable.
 See [Using environment variables in model files](#using-environment-variables-in-model-files).

     - For most models, it's useful to minimize or eliminate the usage of model variable files (also known as property files) and use secrets or environment variables instead.

 - A model __must__ contain a `domainInfo` stanza that references your WebLogic administrative credentials.
-You can use the `@@SECRET` macro with the reserved secret name `__weblogic-credentials__` to reference your domain resource's WebLogic credentials secret for this purpose.
+You can use the `@@SECRET` macro with the reserved secret name `__weblogic-credentials__` to reference your Domain YAML file's WebLogic credentials secret for this purpose.
 For example:

     ```
     domainInfo:
       AdminUserName: '@@SECRET:__weblogic-credentials__:username@@'
       AdminPassword: '@@SECRET:__weblogic-credentials__:password@@'
     ```

+- A JRF domain type model __must__ contain a `domainInfo.RCUDbInfo` stanza; see [Requirements for JRF domain types]({{< relref "/userguide/managing-domains/model-in-image/usage/_index.md#requirements-for-jrf-domain-types" >}}).

 - You can control the order that WDT uses to load your model files, see [Model file naming and loading order](#model-file-naming-and-loading-order).

 #### Model file naming and loading order